PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 ## 4. Redmine: Reporting errors, suggesting features
 ### 4.1 Reporting errors in Redmine
+1. Go to [Redmine: BetyDB] (https://ebi-forecast.igb.illinois.edu/redmine/projects/bety-db/) project page.
+2. Click the `New Issue` tab in the center of the ribbon.
+3. Set `Tracker` to `Bug`
+4. Fill out necessary fields
+5. Click `Create`

 ### 4.2 Suggesting features in Redmine
+1. Go to [Redmine: BetyDB] (https://ebi-forecast.igb.illinois.edu/redmine/projects/bety-db/) project page.
+2. Click the `New Issue` tab in the center of the ribbon.
+3. Set `Tracker` to `Feature`
+4. Fill out necessary fields
+5. Click `Create`

 ## 5. BETYdb: Entering new data through the web interface
 Before entering data, it is first necessary to add and select the